IanLondon/tiny-library/README.md

 # Local development
 From the root of this repo:
+1. Make a virtual environment using `requirements.txt`
-1. Activate the virtual environment: `source activate env/bin/activate`
+2. Activate the virtual environment: `source activate env/bin/activate`
-2. Run the app: `python tinylibrary/app.py`
+3. Run the app: `python tinylibrary/app.py`

 For playing on the REPL while debugging or adding new features, use `ipython -i console_helper.py` to conveniently have an app context.